ghi-electronics/Documentation/endpoint/getting-started.md

  #### Visual Studio Extension (.visx)

- Download and install the newest Endpoint Visual Studio Project System by going to Extensions > Manage Extensions.
-In the Manage Extensions dialog box select Online in the left panel.
-Type 'endpoint' into the Search text box in the upper right of the window to search for and install the Endpoint Project System.
+ Download and install the newest Endpoint Visual Studio Project System by going to ```Extensions > Manage Extensions```.
+In the Manage Extensions dialog box select ```Online``` in the left panel.
+Type ```GHI Endpoint``` in the Search text box in the upper right of the window to search for and install the Endpoint Project System.
 You'll need to restart Visual Studio to let the extension installer complete the installation.

-Alternately you can download the Visual Studio Project System from our  [**Download**](downloads.md) and install the latest Endpoint Visual Studio Extension (.vsix) file page and open or double click on the file to install the extension.
+Alternately you can download the Visual Studio Project System from our  [**Downloads**](downloads.md) page and install the latest Endpoint Visual Studio Extension (.vsix).
+Open or double click on the file to install the extension.

  #### Endpoint Debugger